Swapnil373/Encryption/README.md

 Run the script in your terminal:

-python3 encryption_tool.py
+python3 main.py

-Follow the prompts to encode or decode a message:
+Follow the prompts to encode or decode a message.

-Encoding: Input the message and a 6-digit key to receive an encoded output.

-Decoding: Input the encoded message and the same 6-digit key to retrieve the original message.

 ---